Isaiah 59:2 says, “But your iniquities have separated you from your God; and your sins have hidden His face from you so that He will not hear.”

 Sin in the life of the believer hinders intimate fellowship with God.
 God is holy.
 When sin resides within the heart of a disciple of Jesus, it’s impossible for that disciple to walk in deep intimate fellowship with one who is absolute purity.
 We must confess our sins, and “He [will be] faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 Jn.
 1:9).

 –Adapted from Giving Ourselves to Prayer: An Acts 6:4 Primer for Ministry (Chapter 37, Hindrances to Effective Prayer by Sammy Tippit).
-This book is available at prayershop.org.
-Use the code CONPSP3 at checkout to receive an additional 10% discount.
+Click on the title for more information about this resource.

 Lord, continue to create a pure heart within me and help me to be continually aware of anything that has become an idol in my life.
 Search me and reveal anything that sets my soul on a sinful path.
 I want to walk in intimate fellowship with You, Father.
 Reveal insincerity or anything that threatens our relationship.
 Transform me by the renewing of my mind and give me the perseverance to lean into Christ-likeness for the sake of people who love You, and those who have yet to claim You as Savior and Lord.